IceDBorn/piped-redirector/README.md

-# piped-redirector
+# Piped Redirector
-Redirects Youtube links to Piped
+Redirects all Youtube links to Piped